Chaosmose/PdSSync/README.md

 A simple delta synchronizer for large repositories.
 The synchronization relies on a client software and if necessary a mediation service currently implemented in PHP.
-It allows to synchronizes local and distant sets of files by using a mediation service.
+It allows to synchronizes local and distant sets of files grouped in a root folder by using a mediation service.
 PdSSync is still in early development phases do not use in any project !

 ## HashMap  ##

-For PdSSync a **hashMap** is a dictionary with for a given folder a list of all its files and folder relative path as a key and a CRC32 of the file as a value or the inverse.
+For PdSSync a **hashMap** is a dictionary with for a given folder the list of all its files relative path as a key and a Hash as a value or the inverse.

 The master maintains one hashMap per root folder, the hash map is crypted.